Experimental Evaluation of Individualized Treatment Rules: Introduction

 There also exists a related literature on policy evaluation.
 Starting with \citet{mans:04}, many studies focus on the derivation of regret bounds given a class of ITRs.
 For example, \citet{kita:tete:18} show that an ITR, which maximizes the empirical average value, is minimax optimal without a strong restriction on the class of ITRs, whereas \citet{athe:wage:18} establish a regret bound for an ITR based on doubly-robust estimation in observational studies \citep[see also][]{zhou:athe:wage:18}.
 In addition, \citet{lued:vand:16a,lued:vand:16} propose consistent estimators of the optimal average value even when an optimal ITR is not unique \citep[see also][]{rai:18}.

 Our goal is different from these studies.
-We focus on statistical inference using the Neyman's repeated sampling framework for the experimental evaluation of any 'arbitrary ITRs including optimal or non-optimal and simple or complex ones.
-Our evaluation metric is also different from what has been used in the policy evaluation literature.
+We focus on statistical inference using the Neyman's repeated sampling framework for the experimental evaluation of arbitrary ITRs including optimal or non-optimal and simple or complex ones.
+Our evaluation metric is also different from the existing metrics.
 In particular, to the best of our knowledge, we are the first to formally study the AUPEC as an AUROC-like summary measure for evaluation.

 In contrast, much of the policy evaluation literature focus on the optimal average value, which is required to compute the regret of an ITR. \citet{athe:wage:18} briefly discusses a quantity related to the PAPE in their empirical application, but this quantity evaluates an ITR against the treatment rule that randomly treats exactly one half of units rather than the same proportion as the one treated under the ITR.
 Although empirical studies in the campaign and marketing literatures have used ``uplift modeling,'' which is based on the PAPE \citep[e.g.,][]{imai:stra:11,rzep:jaro:12,guti:gera:16,asca:18,fifi:18}, none develops formal estimation and inferential methods.
 We show that the AUPEC is a generalization of the QINI coefficient, which is a widely utilized statistic in uplift modeling \citep{radcliffe2007using,diemert2018large}.
 Thus, our theoretical results for the AUPEC apply directly to the QINI coefficient as well.